 FACT CHECK- No, there isn’t an official decision on the exact percentages of cuts to EGX trading costs yet.
 Local press reports were out today claiming to have the exact percentages of the tax and fee cuts investors would be getting as part of the incentives structure being rolled out with the capital gains tax.
 A Financial Regulatory Authority (FRA) official we spoke with under condition of anonymity tells us that these were figures suggested by stakeholders and were not necessarily the numbers the FRA plans to make official.

-#2- BrightSkies joins state automaker to manufacture EVs domestically: The Engineering Automotive Manufacturing Company, a subsidiary of state-owned El Nasr Automotive, has signed a cooperation agreement with private Egyptian tech firm BrightSkies that will see the two firms manufacture key components for Egypt’s first locally-assembled electric microbuses, according to a Public Enterprise Ministry statement (pdf).
+#2- BrightSkies joins state automaker to manufacture EVs domestically: State-owned Engineering Automotive Manufacturing Company has signed a cooperation agreement with private Egyptian tech firm BrightSkies that will see the two firms manufacture key components for Egypt’s first locally-assembled electric microbuses, according to a Public Enterprise Ministry statement (pdf).
 The plan is to supply the control systems, power units and engines for the 80% locally sourced microbuses, which are set to be prototyped within a year.

 ^^ We’ll have more on these stories and more in tomorrow’s edition of EnterpriseAM.